-Our Academy has been serving the local community since June 1964, when it originally opened its doors as Carlton Central County Primary Academy.
+Our Academy has been serving the local community for 60 years since June 1964, when it originally opened its doors as Carlton Central School.
 In November 2017, along with our feeder Infant Academy, we converted to academy status with the Redhill Academy Trust as the lead primary academy.
 This has secured 3-18 provision in the same Trust locally, as many of our pupils transfer to The Carlton Academy at age 11.
 Our logo and academy signs celebrate our history as having been built on the site of a former allotment and orchard.
-The primary arm of the Trust is growing and in addition to the Infants, we have welcomed Robert Mellors Primary in Arnold to the Trust.
-Two Derbyshire Academies, Tupton Primary & Nursery Academy and North Wingfield Primary & Nursery Academy have also joined the Trust.
+The number of primary academies in our Trust is growing and includes Carlton Infants, Robert Mellors Primary in Arnold and four Derbyshire academies -Tupton Primary § Nursery Academy, North Wingfield Primary § Nursery Academy, Scarcliffe Primary School and Palterton Primary School.
+At the start of 2025-26, we will also be welcoming Duckmanton Primary School and Hunloke Park Primary School to our Trust.
+More schools will follow during the year.